 Cross-training your project management team to handle multiple responsibilities can help you shore up your ability to respond quickly in times of need.
 Although onboarding additional team members to specialized tools or technology can take some time, it can offer great benefits in the long run—as well as provide desirable opportunities for professional development.

 Introducing a system of mentorship and progress monitoring can help ensure your entire team has what they need to succeed.
 However, it’s also important to consider the level of specialization and competency required.
 In some cases, it may make more sense to outsource, or prove beneficial to hire a subcontractor with the right skills and experience.

 5. Keep meetings on track

 The life of a construction project manager centers on communication.
 The relay of vital information is the keystone of this role—and the need for daily updates and progress tracking can lead to a hefty agenda.
-While meetings can certainly be productive, there may be a need to reign in your schedule, in order to manage effectively.
+While meetings can certainly be productive, project managers may need to reign in their schedules, in order to manage effectively.

 To improve time management in construction projects, it’s best to ensure that all meetings adhere to a set agenda.
 Be prepared with a list of items to review, ensure that the topic is relevant to all attending, and that discussion stays on track.
 For more minor issues, consider whether it would be more productive to send a direct message or email instead of convening as a team.

 It’s also important to make sure that all loose ends have been tied up by the end of each session, as unresolved threads can carry over to the next meeting, and end up costing you more time.